Legislation policy and guidelines

 - It is the responsibility of Macquarie University Collaborators to ensure the Macquarie University AEC is kept informed in this way.

-Such collaborative work involving animals needs to be logged with the RO using the online form system.
+Such collaborative work involving animals needs to be logged with Research Services using the Animal Ethics online form system.

 Re-use of animals